opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

 ## Joining discussions on Slack
 Slack is our go-to platform for informal communication and collaboration within the community.
-Joining ongoing conversations here is a fantastic way to connect with other community members, stay in the loop on community happenings, and gain insights into the latest developments.
+Joining ongoing conversations on Slack channels is a fantastic way to connect with other community members, stay in the loop on community happenings, and gain insights into the latest developments.
 To join the DPDS Slack workspace follow these steps:

+* Send an email to [mailto:] with subject _Access to the DPDS Slack_ to request access to DPDS Slack Workspace
+* Introduce yoursel in `#introduce-yourself` channel
+* Check last updates in `#announcements` channel
+* Join ongoing discussions in `#dpds` channel

 ## Adopting the Specification